rbuas/image-room/doc/personas.md

 As a Sheriff, I am very technical and specialized on the main [eye](#eye) theme, helping then to mix photography technique and techniques liked to the theme.
 Together we try to find the best photography to cover the theme demand.

 *behaviors* :
-- I am specialized on the techniques linked to main theme addressed by the eye
+- I am specialized on the techniques linked to the main theme addressed by the eye
 - I understand the vision of the [eye](#eye) and I know how to help him in projects
 - I have skills to translate the photography vision and use the good theme technique to create with the [eye](#eye) the good photography concept

 *needs* :
 - Know everything about the theme
-- Be confortable to say if there is something against the theme "rules"
+- Be comfortable to say if there is something against the theme "rules"
 - Have access to the raw photographies to indicate the good images
 - Be able to indicate photography preferences
 - Be able to comment during the shooting to propose or give advices to the [eye](#eye)

 *goals* :
 - Indicate the best images regarding the theme technique
-- Give advices during all process to help to create images
+- Give advices during all processes to help to create images

 ## Classer

-As a Classer, I am extremely categorical and I am responsable to divide the project/theme in different ways, thus creating means of categorizing subjects in order to facilitating photo searches, both by humans and robots.
-During my work, I use my time to tunnig photographies with a lot informations.
+As a Classer, I am extremely categorical and I am responsible to divide the project/theme in different ways, thus creating means of categorizing subjects in order to facilitating photo searches, both by humans and robots.
+During my work, I use my time to tuning photographies with a lot informations.

 *behaviors* :
-- I am very stricted and organized
+- I am very strict and organized
 - I know very well how to put things in categories
 - I know how to identify and set categories to each photo quickly
 - I love the face recognition because it helps me to categorize people